Continuous or discrete variable

-In mathematics and statistics, a quantitative variable may be continuous or discrete if they are typically obtained by measuring or counting, respectively.
-If it can take on two particular real values such that it can also take on all real values between them (even values that are arbitrarily close together), the variable is continuous in that interval.
+In mathematics and statistics, a quantitative variable may be continuous or discrete.
+If it can take on two real values and all the values between them, the variable is continuous in that interval.
 If it can take on a value such that there is a non-infinitesimal gap on each side of it containing no values that the variable can take on, then it is discrete around that value.
-In some contexts a variable can be discrete in some ranges of the number line and continuous in others.
+In some contexts, a variable can be discrete in some ranges of the number line and continuous in others.
+In statistics, continuous and discrete variables are distinct statistical data types which are described with different probability distributions.